andrenho/fast-ecs/README.md

 # fast-ecs
-A C++14, fast, cache-friendly, storage-wise, header-only Entity Component System library.
+A C++14 fast, storage-wise, header-only Entity Component System library.

+* fast-ecs is **fast** because it is cache-friendly: it organizes all the information it needs to iterate the entities and read the components in one single array.
+In my computer, it takes 0.005 us to iterate each entity (this is 0.000005ms!).
+* fast-ecs is **storage-wise** because it organizes all components in the single array without gaps.
+This way, no space is wasted.
+* fast-ecs is **header-only** - include the header and you're good to go!

 [Download the header here.](https://raw.githubusercontent.com/andrenho/fast-ecs/master/fastecs.hh)

-Features.

 # Example